Beach Decor – Reclaimed Wood Whale Art

 Step 3:

-Place another piece of plywood over the top of the scrap wood to steady it and flip the whole thing over so that the template is now on top. salvage-wood-whale-template
+Place another piece of plywood over the top of the scrap wood to steady it and flip the whole thing over so that the template is now on top. <Flip over the template and apply wood glue generously to the backside.
+Place it back down on the backside of the scrap wood.

 Nail in small brad nails throughout adding extra security to each of the boards.
 We also chose to add some small screws to the edge pieces and the tail so it was extra secure.
 Place something heavy on top to weight it down and leave over night to dry (or at least several hours).